 STUDENT PROJECTS:

-The primary studios that have hired University of Utah graduates since 2020 are:
+The main companies who have hired University of Utah graduates since 2024 are:

 *